sai-soum/sai-soum.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Creator.
-Reasercher.
-Thinker # <a href='#'>Affiliations</a>.
+subtitle: Researcher in AI and Audio Engineering # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
   image: profilpicbw.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: #>
     # <p>555 your office number</p>
     # <p>123 your address street</p>